kvarak/dnd/docs/_Classes/sorcerer.md

 ### Frostbite
 Your frost cuts deep into muscle, making your foes sluggish and occasionally freezing them in their tracks.

-Also beginning at 6th level, whenever you deal cold damage to a creature with a spell of 1st level or greater, you may add your Charisma modifier to the damage dealt.
+Whenever you deal cold damage to a creature with a spell of 1st level or greater, you may add your Charisma modifier to the damage dealt.
 At the same time you may use a ***bonus action*** to apply one of the following additional effects to that spell:
 * **Freeze** - Spend 2 sorcery points to make one target of the spell become frozen in ice.
 That creatures is grappled until it breaks free; the DC to escape this grapple is equal to your spell save DC.
 * **Frostbite** - Spend 3 sorcery points to make one target of the spell become locked in unnaturally-cold ice.
 That creatures is grappled until it breaks free; the DC to escape this grapple is equal to your spell save DC.
 Until the creature breaks free from this effect, it is vulnerable to cold damage.

 ### Frozen Mobility
-At 14th level, your power over ice can be used to help you move about the land and air.
-As an action, you can summon ice to emerge from beneath you, lifting you off the ground and into the air.
+Your power over ice can be used to help you move about the land and air.
+As an ***action***, you can summon ice to emerge from beneath you, lifting you off the ground and into the air.
 While maintaining concentration, you can use this ice to maneuver you through the air as if you had a flying speed equal to your movement speed, so long as at least one of your feet maintains a connection to the ice.
 Whenever your feet leave the ice, the ice starts melting instantly, just as regular ice would.

 ### Glacial Wreath
-Also from 14th level, you can conjure sheaths of ice to protect yourself.
+You can conjure sheaths of ice to protect yourself.
 Whenever an attack roll against you succeeds, you can use your ***reaction*** and spend 1 sorcery point to gain temporary hit points equal to half your sorcerer level, which takes effect before you take damage.

 Additionally, you can use your action to encase yourself in a protective cocoon of ice for 1 minute or until you choose to end the effect.
 You become petrified and gain temporary hit points equal to twice your sorcerer level at the start of your turns which last until the effect ends.
 You are still aware of your surroundings, however.

 Once you encase yourself in this way, you can't do so again until you finish a long rest.

 ### Call of Winter
-By 18th level, your connection to the chills of winter has grants you resistance to fire damage.
+Your connection to the chills of winter has grants you resistance to fire damage.

 You are able to call upon winter itself to aid you in battle.
-As an ***action***, you can spend 10 sorcery points to coat a 100 foot area with winter weather; ice frosts over many objects, snow begins to fall from grey clouds that form 50 feet above you, and chilling winds blow throughout the area.
+As an ***action***, you can spend 10 sorcery points to coat a 100 ft radius area with winter weather; ice frosts over many objects, snow begins to fall from grey clouds that form 50 ft above you, and chilling winds blow throughout the area.
 For 1 minute, the affected area has the following effects:
 * Creatures who do not move on their turn must make a Constitution saving throw against your spell save DC or have half of their body freeze over, becoming grappled until the beginning of their next turn.
 A creature can repeat this saving throw at the start of their next turn.
 * Creatures with vulnerability to cold damage automatically take cold damage equal to your Charisma modifier at the beginning of each of their turns.
 * Any mundane fires, such as those from torches, fire pits, or sconces, are automatically put out when this effect begins.
 * Any bodies of water freeze over, and become difficult terrain
-* A hostile creature that starts its turn within 10 feet of you must succeed on a Constitution saving throw or take 2d8 cold damage and become restrained until the start of its next turn.
+* A hostile creature that starts its turn within 10 ft of you must succeed on a Constitution saving throw or take 2d8 cold damage and become restrained until the start of its next turn.
 A creature that succeeds on this saving throw is immune to this effect for the next 24 hours.